Tanilogy/tani/README.md

 A concept definition file is just a `.txt` file with the following structure.

 ```
-Concise definition.
+Concept: Concise definition

-[Note: Special note]

-[Eg: word = definition; in tribe/locality]
+[Note]: Any special note
+[Example:] A list of examples
 ```

 For example:

 ```
-Good to experience
+Concept: Good to experience

-Note: Used for describing quality of being.
+Note: Used for describing quality of being
+Examples:

-Eg: kaa[pyo] = beautiful; in apatani/hari
+ - apatani/hari: kaa[pyo] = beautiful
-Eg: kaa[ken] = beautiful; in galo/aalo
+ - galo/aalo: kaa[ken] = beautiful
-Eg: kam[po] = beautiful; in adi/pasighat
+ - adi/pasighat: kam[po] = beautiful
 ```

 Concept files can be created using the `add` command or manually.
-When adding manually, the file name should be next largest number in the directory.
+When adding manually, the file name should be next largest number in the directory and the `sync --all` command must be executed after it.

 Dialect files, and hence queries, are created from these concept files.